 http://<kibana-host>:5601

-Sign in using an Elasticsearch user with Kibana access.
+Sign in with the current elastic password or another Elasticsearch user that has Kibana access.